SafiUllahAshfaq/interviews-learning/README.md

 - What is mono repo arhitecture?
 - What are actions in GitHub?
 What is the equivalent of GitHub actions in GitLab?

+## Databases
+- What is a foreign key?
+- What are Compound indexes?
+- What are joins in databases?

 ## MongoDB

 - References ko kaisy manage krty hain MongoDb mn?